Programming Orangutans and the 3pi Robot from the Arduino Environment

 Select the programmer’s serial port:

-If you are using an Orangutan USB programmer, make sure you have installed the proper drivers (see the programmer’s user’s guide) and have connected it to your computer.
-Once this is done, you should be able to see its COM port listed under the Tools > Serial Port menu.
-If you don’t know which COM port your programmer is on, you can determine this by bringing up your computer’s device manager and expanding the Ports (COM & LPT) list.
-To bring up the device manager, right-click on “My Computer” and select Manage, then click the Device Manager option listed on the left side under System Tools.
+If you are using a Pololu USB AVR Programmer, make sure you have installed the proper drivers (see the programmer’s user’s guide) and have connected it to your computer.
+Once this is done, you should be able to see its COM port listed under the Tools > Port menu.
+If you are using Windows and do not know which COM port your programmer is on, you can determine this by bringing up your computer’s Device Manager and expanding the Ports (COM & LPT) list.
+The programmer provides two virtual serial ports, and the correct port to use is the one with “Programming Port” in its name.

 Program your Orangutan or 3pi with the sketch:

 Connect your programmer to the Orangutan or 3pi via its six-pin ISP header, making sure that pin 1 of the programmer lines up with pin 1 of the target’s programming header.
-The Orangutan LV-168 and 3pi each have a shrouded header that will enforce correct pin orientation, but the Baby Orangutan B does not.
-Pin 1 on the Baby Orangutan is marked by a copper arrow on the PCB and pin 1 on our Orangutan USB programmer is marked by a raised plastic triangle on the IDC connector.
+The Orangutan SV-xx8, Orangutan LV-168, and 3pi each have a shrouded header that will enforce correct pin orientation, but the Baby Orangutan B does not.
+Pin 1 on the Baby Orangutan is marked by a copper arrow on the PCB and pin 1 on our USB AVR Programmer is marked by a raised plastic triangle on the IDC connector.

-With the programmer connected to both your computer and your Orangutan or 3pi, click the Upload to I/O Board button (circled in the screen capture below) or press ctrl-U to compile the sketch and upload it to your target device.
-The status bar at the bottom of the window will say “Uploading to I/O Board…” while the upload is in progress and will read “Done uploading.” when the upload is complete.
-If everything has worked correctly you should now see the target’s red user LED blinking on and off every second.
+With the programmer connected to both your computer and your Orangutan or 3pi, select Upload using programmer from the Sketch menu or press Ctrl+Shift+U to compile the sketch and upload it to your target device.
+If everything has worked correctly, you should now see the target’s red user LED blinking on and off every second.
 Please note that if you are using a 3pi and have not yet soldered in the optional through-hole LEDs, you will need to look at the underside of the robot to see the flashing LED.

 5. Arduino Libraries for the Orangutan and 3pi Robot

-Note: Because the Orangutans were not designed as official Arduino boards, not all existing Arduino library code will be directly compatible with them.
-For example, certain Arduino functions like delayMicroseconds() and pulseIn() are designed to run at 16 MHz and hence their behavior is altered by the Orangutan’s 20 MHz clock.
-In other cases, Orangutan-specific libraries might conflict with existing Arduino libraries if the two are competing for the same mega168 hardware peripherals (e.g. two libraries that try to use Timer1 in different ways will not be compatible).
+Note: Because the Orangutans were not designed as official Arduino boards, and run at 20 MHz instead of 16 Mhz, not all existing Arduino library code will be directly compatible with them.
+Also, Orangutan-specific libraries might conflict with existing Arduino libraries if the two are competing for the same hardware peripherals (e.g. two libraries that try to use Timer1 in different ways will not be compatible).

 Overview

 This section provides a series of Orangutan-specific libraries that will allow you to easily interface with the Orangutan/3pi hardware from the Arduino environment.
-It is important to note that the Baby Orangutan B is a hardware subset of the Orangutan LV-168, and the Orangutan LV-168 is a hardware subset of the 3pi robot.
-What this means is that any library code that works on the Baby Orangutan B will also work on the Orangutan LV-168 and 3pi robot, and any library code that works on the Orangutan LV-168 will also work on the 3pi.
+It is important to note that the Baby Orangutan B is a hardware subset of the larger Orangutan SV-xx8 and LV-168, and these Orangutans are (almost) a hardware subset of the 3pi robot.
+What this means is that any library code that works on the Baby Orangutan B will also work on the Orangutan and 3pi robot, and (almost) any library code that works on the Orangutan will also work on the 3pi.
 The following subsections contain detailed documentation of each Orangutan Arduino library.
-All of the libraries that apply to the Orangutan LV-168 will work for the corresponding hardware on the 3pi robot.
+All of the libraries that apply to the Orangutan will work for the corresponding hardware on the 3pi robot.

 Most libraries come with at least one example sketch that demonstrates how the library can be used.
-To load an example sketch, open the Arduino IDE and go to File > Sketchbook > Examples > Library-Orangutan____.
+To load an example sketch, open the Arduino IDE and go to File > Examples > Orangutan____.

-The Pololu3pi library comes with several detailed line-following and maze-solving example sketches that can be loaded using File > Sketchbook > Examples > Library-Pololu3pi.
+The Pololu3pi library comes with several detailed line-following and maze-solving example sketches that can be loaded using File > Examples > Pololu3pi.

 5.a.
 OrangutanAnalog - Analog Input Library